pykeen/pykeen/docs/source/tutorial/making_predictions.rst

 1. :func:`pykeen.models.Model.predict_tails` for a given head/relation pair
 2. :func:`pykeen.models.Model.predict_heads` for a given relation/tail pair
-3. :func:`pykeen.models.Model.predict_top_k_triples` for prioritizing links
+3. :func:`pykeen.models.Model.score_all_triples` for prioritizing links

-Scientifically, :func:`pykeen.models.Model.predict_top_k_triples` is the most interesting in a scenario where predictions could be tested and validated experimentally.
+Scientifically, :func:`pykeen.models.Model.score_all_triples` is the most interesting in a scenario where predictions could be tested and validated experimentally.

 .. code-block:: python